xcart/xcart-docs/_pages/kb_en/upgrades/upgrade_540.md

 Use the 'Backup your store with Backup Master' button to be redirected to the Backup section of your store Admin area (**System tools** -> **Backup**) and to create a full store backup as described {% link "here" ref_60LdO1tN %}.
 The Backup page is opened in a new tab.

 {% note info %}
-In addition, we recommend that you can create a DEV copy of your store BEFORE installing an update or an upgrade on your LIVE store and try installing the update/upgrade on that DEV copy.
+In addition, you can create a DEV copy of your store BEFORE installing an update or an upgrade on your LIVE store and try installing the update/upgrade on that DEV copy.
 Provided the update/upgrade installation goes smoothly, and after you have made sure the store's DEV copy continues working as expected, you can upgrade your LIVE store with no doubts.

 For details on how to create a dev copy of your store and to restore the store from backup, see {% link 'Moving X-Cart to another location' ref_6oFmUXC7 %}
 {% endnote %}